apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 The Windows platform supports two additional attributes (both optional) when affecting the meta-name `package.appxmanifest`:

-The `device-target` attribute indicates that the  should only be included when building for the specified target device type.
+The `device-target` attribute indicates that the XML should only be included when building for the specified target device type.
 Supported values are `win`, `phone`, or `all`.

 The `versions` attribute indicates that app manifests for specific Windows versions should only be altered for versions that match the